openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 Also included are the moveToTrash() and moveToTrashAsync() methods, which you can use to move a directory to the System trash.
 For details, see

-“Moving a file to the trash” on page 687
+"Moving a file to the trash" on page 687

 .